George Lycurgus

 George Lycurgus (Γεώργιος Λυκούργος) (1858–1960) was a Greek American businessman who played an influential role in the early tourist industry of Hawaii.
-After Queen Lili`uokalani was overthrown in a coup by the Committee Of Safety, he ran afoul of the government of the Republic of Hawaii and was accused of treason.
+After Queen Liliʻuokalani was overthrown in a coup by the Committee of Safety, he ran afoul of the government of the Republic of Hawaii and was accused of treason.
 Later he was instrumental in the development of the Hawaiian Volcano Observatory and Hawaiʻi Volcanoes National Park.

 Early life

 He was born in 1858 in Vassaras (near Sparta, Greece).
 After his release from the Greek Army, his father decided to leave the family farm to an older brother and agreed to send George to America to join his eldest brother John, in California.
 In 1877 he traveled in steerage class to New York City, and worked his way across the country.

 A relative convinced him to join a wholesale fruit business trading between Hawaii and California in 1881.
 In San Francisco he shipped California produce and wine to his cousin in Honolulu, who shipped Hawaiian bananas to the mainland.
 Through friends he learned of a small oyster house that was for sale in Sausalito and he was able to buy it.
 He named it the Oyster Grotto.
 By 1881, the Grotto came to be patronized by such notables as William Randolph Hearst and the sons of the sugar cane baron, Claus Spreckels.
 He became friends with the sons of Claus Spreckels, whose family owned the Oceanic Steamship Company and a sugar cane business in Hawaii.

 In 1889 he was supervising shipment being loaded at the docks, when some of the Spreckels family invited him on board for a poker game.
 By the time he noticed, the ship was on its way across the Pacific.
 He spent only a week in Hawaii, but must have enjoyed the stay, since he took more trips and spent more time on the islands.

 In 1892 he sent for his nephew Demosthenes Lycurgus, who would help him manage his Hawaiian enterprises.
 Along with other recent immigrants, he formed the Pearl City Fruit Company.
 Their competition was the Hawaiian Fruit and Packing Company, owned by established descendants of American missionaries such as Lorrin A. Thurston, who was also a powerful politician.
 Eventually he would sell his restaurant in San Francisco and move to the islands.